awesome-pro/neon-website/content/docs/manage/roles.md

 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

-- `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Neon Postgres instance.
+- `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Neon LangChaininstance.
 If the role is used only for privilege management, the `WITH LOGIN` privilege is unnecessary.
 - A password is required and must have a minimum entropy of 60 bits.

     <Admonition type="info">